 It was a dark and windy night.
 Thunder shook the windowpane, and powerful gusts of wind pounded on the roof.
-Tom placed his opened book on the desk, removed his glasses, and rubbed his irritated and tired eyes.
-It was the second book he read, but it was hard to keep up as he couldn’t comprehend a word.
+Tom placed his open book on the desk, removed his glasses, and rubbed his irritated and tired eyes.
+It was the second book he read, and it was hard to keep up as he couldn’t comprehend a word.
 Tom gazed out the window, wondering where his daughter might be.
-He felt his mind had split thinking of many things at the same time.
+He felt his mind had split thinking of so many things at the same time.
 Tom waited the whole night worrying and waiting for the phone to ring.
 He slumped back in his chair, yawned, and rubbed his eyes again with the palm of his hands.
-Several minutes later, he was once again pacing and waited for his daughter to come home.
+Several minutes later, he was once again pacing and waiting for his daughter to come home.

 And then he met his future wife, Martha, one of the most prominent women in the advertising business, at a cocktail party in Hawaii.
 After a short time of dating, they got married and had twins.
 They did an excellent job raising their sons: Jason and TJ, whom they sent to a private school in Beverly Hills, California.
-And no matter how busy Tom was building his business empire, he always finds time for his kids.
-He was present in their school activities and always praising their talents and abilities.
+And no matter how busy Tom was building his business empire, he always found time for his kids.
+He was present at their school activities and was always praising their talents and abilities.

 Tom remembered the day when his wife announced she was pregnant with their third child.
 It was the morning of the twin’s graduation from middle school.
 Martha wasn’t feeling well, so Tom took her to the doctor.
 He dropped her off in front of the clinic and drove around to the back of the building and parked.
-He walked into the room and the receptionist, a short dark-haired woman with glasses, greeted him with a smile.
+He walked into the room, and the receptionist, a short dark-haired woman with glasses, greeted him with a smile.
 She told him his wife should be out soon.
 Tom nodded as he looked at his watch.
-It was only eight-thirty; still plenty of time to get ready for the twin’s convocation at 2 o’clock.
+It was only eight-thirty, still plenty of time to get ready for the twin’s convocation at 2 o’clock.
 Trying to kill time, he picked up a magazine and flipped through the pages without reading one line.

 As the minutes crawled past, the door opened.
-An older man, with scrappy looking gray hair and drooping eyebrows, came out filling out a report.
+An older man with scrappy looking gray hair and drooping eyebrows came out filling out a report.

 “Mr. Grandeville!” the doctor exclaimed when he recognized Tom.
 “How have you been?” he asked, smiling.